davidramiro/frigabun/README.md

-# FritzGandi DynDNS Update
+# frigabun

-Web service to allow FritzBox routers to update Gandi DNS entries when obtaining a new IP address.
+Web service to allow FritzBox routers to update Gandi and Porkbun DNS entries when obtaining a new IP address.
 Uses the new LiveDNS API.
 Written in Go 1.20

 ## Requirements
-- A domain name on Gandi
+- A domain name on Gandi or Porkbun
-- Gandi API Key from [Account settings](https://account.gandi.net/) under Security
+- Gandi or Porkbun API credentials from [Account settings](https://account.gandi.net/) under Security
 - FritzBox router with up-to-date firmware
 - Optional: To build or run manually: Go 1.20

-## Usage
+## Set up service

-- Download the [latest](https://github.com/davidramiro/fritzgandi/releases/latest) release archive for your OS/arch
+- Download the [latest](https://github.com/davidramiro/frigabun/releases/latest) release archive for your OS/arch
 - Unzip, rename `config.sample.yml` to `config.yml` (config is fine as default, if you want to run tests, fill in your API info)

+## FritzBox settings

 - Log into your FritzBox
 - Navigate to `Internet` -> `Permit Access` -> `DynDNS`
 - Enable DynDNS and use `User-defined` as Provider

+### Gandi

 - Enter the following URL: `http://{HOST}:{PORT}/api/update?apikey=<passwd>&domain={DOMAIN}&subdomain={SUBDOMAIN}&ip=<ipaddr>`
   - Replace the `{HOST}` and `{PORT}` with your deployment of the application
     - By default, the application uses port `9595`